sematext/docs/docs/integration/kubernetes-audit-integration.md

 ```

 This will start both a log agent, and optionally a monitoring agent if you so wish.
 The agent will collect logs all logs from stdout, including the audit logs and send them to Sematext Logs.

+If you prefer, you can set up Logagent with `kubectl` as well if [you go here](../agents/logagent/installation-docker/#kubernetes-and-openshift).